Bastardkb/Dilemma/mechanical/community mods/readme.md

 ### Notes
 - The STL's are pre-oriented for their preferred printing position for FDM.
 - None of the parts need supports.

+## Dilemma Max Tents
+No extras required - same screws and silicon bumpers can be reused.

+5,7 and 15 degrees tents are available.
+Print on flat side.
+Tolerances might be quite tight, for ABS adjust for shrinkage.